os-climate/witness-energy/energy_models/models/heat/high/natural_gas/documentation/natural_gas_techno_disc.markdown

 A gas-fired boiler provides hot water to taps throughout the home and also to radiators in the central heating system.

+High temperature heat in natural gas technology, the temperature range is above 400 degree C.

 Gas boilers work by releasing the fuel through a gas valve into a sealed combustion chamber in the boiler through small jets.
 With an electrical ignition, the gas is combusted to create heat.
 This heat is absorbed by a connected pipe carrying cold water.

 Working: